rain1017/memdb/README.md

 ### Nodejs client using AutoConnection

-AutoConnection manages a pool of connections for each shard, execute transacion on specified shard, and auto commit on transaction complete or rollback on failure.
+AutoConnection manages a pool of connections for each shard, execute transaction on specified shard, and auto commit on transaction complete or rollback on failure.

 ```js
 // npm install memdb-client